LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 #### sendingChainId

 Identifies the chain sending the cross-chain update.
-Only cross-chain update transactions coming from [registered][registration-LIP] chains are valid, registered chains are the ones with an entry in the interoperability store corresponding to their `chainID`.
+Only cross-chain update transactions coming from [registered][research:chain-registration] chains are valid, registered chains are the ones with an entry in the interoperability store corresponding to their `chainID`.

 #### certificate

 Used to update the cross-chain account.
-It must be a certificate with an adequate [BLS signature][BLS-LIP].
+It must be a certificate with an adequate [BLS signature][lip-0038].
 The signature is always validated against the public key set stored in the sending chain account.

 It is important to note here that the validation of this signature is done with respect to the network identifier of the sending chain.
 This network identifier is included in the sending chain account in the interoperability store.